Code of Ethics

 Knowledge is Power

-When you partner with me, I will take the time to provide you with the information you need (but may not know to ask about.)
+When you partner with me, I will take the time to provide the information you need (but may not know how to ask about it).
 I will not take advantage of your lack of knowledge.
-I will not “sell” to you based on my income potential but only on what you need and can be trusted to work for you.
+I will not “sell” to you based on my income potential, but only on what you need and can be trusted to work for you.

 My Code of Ethics

-While some of the above are not asked for, and yes, sometimes not welcomed, it is how I roll.
+While some of the above are not requested and can sometimes be unwelcome, it’s how I roll.

-I do not prop up unrealistic expectations or cater to the free and easy online mentality.
-Succeeding online is complex, and it isn't getting any easier.
-By embracing what is required to reach your goals, you only have the best chance for success.
+I do not promote unrealistic expectations or promote the free-and-easy online mentality.
+Succeeding online is complex, and it isn’t getting any easier.
+You have the best chance for success only when you embrace what is required to reach your goals.
+That’s where my White Glove Support comes in.

-Now that you know my core ethics knowing where I cannot be of service is just as important.
+Knowing where I cannot be of service is just as important now that you know my core ethics.

 Services I Do Not Offer